Sports in Orange County, California: Other sports teams

 In December 2015, the Orange County Breakers of Mylan World TeamTennis announced they would be returning to Newport Beach after moving to Austin, Texas and playing as the Austin Aces for two seasons.
 The Breakers are the only form of professional tennis in the greater Orange County and Los Angeles metropolitan areas.
-The franchise, which won the 2004 Mylan WTT Championship, boasts a rich player history that includes former world #1 players such as Maria Sharapova, Pete Sampras, Lindsay Davenport and the Bryan Brothers.
+The franchise, which won the 2004 Mylan WTT Championship, boasts a rich player history that includes former world #1 players such as Maria Sharapova, Pete Sampras, Lindsay Davenport and the Bryan brothers.
 The Breakers, who are coached by nine-time Grand Slam Champion and former world #1 doubles player Rick Leach, play their home matches at Breakers Stadium at Newport Beach Tennis Club.

 Orange County SC, formerly known as Orange County Blues FC, is a United Soccer League team and is the only professional soccer club in Orange County.
 The team's first season was in 2011 and it was successful as Charlie Naimo's team made it to the quarter-finals of the playoffs.
 Former and current Blues players include Walter Gaitan, Bright Dike, Maykel Galindo, Carlos Borja, and goalkeeper Amir Abedzadeh.

 Since 2006, the Orange County Roller Derby, a flat track league, has been competing against teams from up and down the great state of California and across the Country.
 In 2010 they built the 9th banked track to compete at the Anaheim Convention Center Arena.

 The Orange County Outlaws are a rugby league team formed in 2010, they play their home games at LeBard Stadium, Costa Mesa.
 They are a developing team in the USA Rugby League and will become a full member team in 2012.

 Former and defunct sports teams

 Baseball

 Professional baseball made a brief appearance in Orange County during the post World War II boom in minor league ball when the Anaheim Valencias of the Class C Sunset League played the 1947 and 1948 seasons with La Palma Park as their home field.
 Future Fullerton High School baseball coach Bud Dawson was the Vals' shortstop.

+The Fullerton Flyers played in Orange County from 2005 - 2012.
+Over the years, the Flyers were managed by local and notable former Major League Baseball players including Gary Templeton, Gary Carter, Phil Nevin and Paul Abbott.

 The Orange County Pioneers and California Mariners/Sharks/Storm of Irvine and Newport Beach, were semi-pro collegiate baseball teams in the 1990s and 2000s.